makersacademy/airport_challenge/README.md

 Solution
 --------

-For simplicitys sake, we assume upon creation the plane is in flight, alternatively could have a default airport the planes are stored in upon creation
+For simplicity's sake, we assume upon creation the plane is in flight, alternatively could have a default airport the planes are stored in upon creation

 ```
 2.6.0 :001 > airport = Airport.new